 Tempus is the time-based algorithm in Moogsoft AIOps which clusters alerts into Situations based on the similarity of their timestamps.

 The underlying premise of Tempus is that when things go wrong, they go wrong together.
-For example, if a core element of your network infrastructure such as a switch fails and becomes disconnected then a lot of other interconnected elements are affected and send events at a similar time.
+For example, if a core element of your network infrastructure such as a switch fails and disconnects then it affects a lot of other interconnected elements and send events at a similar time.

 Tempus uses the Jaccard index to calculate the similarity of different alerts.
-Then community detection methods are used to identify which alerts with similar arrival patterns should be clustered into Situations.
+It also uses community detection methods to identify which alerts with similar arrival patterns it should cluster into Situations.

-As it is time-based, Tempus should not be used to detect events relating to the slow or gradual degradation of a service from disks filling up or CPU usage.
+As Tempus is time-based, you should not be use it to detect events relating to the slow or gradual degradation of a service from disks filling up or CPU usage.

 One advantage of Tempus is it only uses event timestamps for clustering so no alert enrichment is required.

 AIOps applies Tempus incrementally to alerts as it ingests them so that it can create Situations in real-time.

 The diagrams below show how Tempus sorts and the groups alerts with similar timestamps into Situations: